 Dying is a part of life.
 It’s not something we’d chosen, it’s not something we can avoid either.
-It’s definitely something that awaits us all.
+It’s something that awaits us all.
 And so is grief and mourning.
 We all go through it.
-Sometimes we’re able to deal with it ourselves, sometimes we need professional help.
+Sometimes we’re able to deal with it ourselves, and sometimes we need professional help.

 This essay is about:

 – Understanding grief to better help ourselves or somebody who’s grieving

 – Things to remember that are not that openly discussed in the public space